Below are answers to questions you might have about us. If you have other questions, please Contact Us

 What do I need to know before I come to church?

 We are a caring faith community of people of all generations and faith backgrounds.
 We are a member of the United Church of Christ, a Protestant tradition dating back to the Pilgrims who came to this country seeking freedom, including religious freedom.
-Our community numbers about 175 persons, including 40 children.
-We host about 80 persons per week in worship, and we are growing.
+Our community numbers about 150 persons, including 30 children.
+We host between 65 and 90 persons per week in worship, and we are growing.
 It is a perfect time for you to join us!

 Our worship service is comprised of a mix of traditional and contemporary genres.
-We use an organ, a piano, and occasionally an acoustic guitar to accompany our singers, our choir, and our congregation.
-In every service there is prayer, music and hymn singing, scripture from either the New Revised Standard Version or The Message Bible, an open expression of our community’s joys and concerns, a children’s sermon, and an adult sermon or other message preached by our pastor or invited guest.
-Worship is scheduled for approximately one hour.
+We use an organ, a piano, and occasionally an acoustic guitar or flute to accompany our singers, our choir, and our congregation.
+In every service there is prayer, music and hymn singing, scripture from either the New Revised Standard Version or The Message Bible, an open expression of our community’s joys and concerns, a children’s sermon, and an adult sermon or other message preached by our pastor.
+Worship is scheduled for approximately 70 minutes.
 Please see our Worship page for more information.

 We regard and honor the Bible as our primary sacred text of faith, written by persons inspired by the love of and Spirit of God.
 We take its words and its wisdom seriously, but not always literally.
 We read the Bible to include all persons as God's beloved children, without exception.
 Please see Our Beliefs page for more information.